RaySxySun/Examples/notes/doc/en.md

     - if we want to be certain that a datagram reaches its destination, we can build lots of features into our application: ack(s) from the other end, timeouts, retransmissions, and the like.

+    - they just want to be certain that their bytes are reliably sent and received

 ---

 - byte-stream protocol: